About Us

 Biblical Sexuality, Gender and Biblical Marriage

 We affirm each person as an image of God and welcome all people to worship and participate in the life of the church.
-We hold that intimate sexual expression is intended, by God, to be between one man and one woman in the life-long, monogamous, covenanted commitment traditionally called marriage.
+We hold that intimate sexual expression is intended by God to be between one man and one woman in the life-long, monogamous, covenanted commitment traditionally called marriage.
 Intimate sexual expression outside of marriage goes against God’s will.
-(Genesis 2:24-25; Exodus ‪20:14-17, ‪22:19; Leviticus ‪18:22-23, ‪20:13-16; Matthew 19:4-6 & 9, Romans 1:18-31; I Corinthians 6:9-10 & 15-20; I Timothy 1:8-11; Jude 7) We hold that God created the human race male and female.
+(Genesis 2:24-25; Exodus 20:14-17, 22:19; Leviticus 18:22-23, 20:13-16; Matthew 19:4-6 & 9, Romans 1:18-31; I Corinthians 6:9-10 & 15-20; I Timothy 1:8-11; Jude 7) We hold that God created the human race male and female.
 Intentionally adopting a gender other than one’s birth-gender is outside of God’s will.
-(Genesis ‪1:27, Deuteronomy 22:5).
+(Genesis 1:27, Deuteronomy 22:5).
 Those who seek marriage through Ascent, including the use of Ascent buildings or resources, and/or officiating by Ascent pastors, must seek to pursue behavior consistent with the above beliefs.

 Biblical Interpretation